open-sauced/docs/docs/features/star-search.md

    - StarSearch is most accurate from March 1, 2024.
 - **Is StarSearch always right?**
     - StarSearch is an AI tool and may not always be accurate.
 We recommend verifying the information with other sources.

+## Feedback

+Your feedback helps us improve StarSearch.
+If you have any suggestions or questions, please create a [discussion post](https://github.com/orgs/open-sauced/discussions/categories/general-feedback-or-bugs) or open an [issue](https://github.com/open-sauced/app/issues).
+You can also use the thumbs-up or thumbs-down buttons on the StarSearch page to let us know if the information was helpful.